 In addition, Joan has extensive experience conducting sensitive internal investigations, and advising clients in response to allegations of sexual misconduct and failure to report claims of child sexual abuse.
 As an Assistant United States Attorney, Joan investigated and successfully tried a sexual abuse and misconduct case involving abuse of minors and transmittal of sexually exploitative material.

 Joan also is a leader of Ropes & Gray’s independent investigations group, which draws on the experience and know-how of former federal prosecutors to conduct thorough inquiries with the highest level of integrity.

 Throughout her career, Joan has been dedicated to public service—in government, in community organizations and in leadership roles on diversity and inclusion initiatives in the legal profession.

 She has held numerous leadership positions at Ropes & Gray, serving for 10 years as a member of the firm’s governing policy committee, and for many years as head of the firm’s government enforcement practice.
-In addition, Joan co-chairs the firm's diversity committee.
+In addition, Joan previously co-chaired the firm's diversity committee.
 She also has served in a leadership role with the firm’s pro bono committee and has participated in the Women’s Forum.
 She maintains an active pro bono practice, and she has spearheaded the firm’s partnerships with the Innocence Project and Lawyers Without Borders.